 And don’t forget herbs and foliage!

-Our green friends are just as important in a bouquet — we can’t let flowers have all the limelight.
+Our green friends are just as important in a bouquet — you may even have some growing in your garden that you’d like to include in your wedding florals – it’s not just flowers that have to take all the limelight.

 Every wedding I have done over the years has been different but the result is always the same, beautiful flowers for your special day.
 I’d love to help design the perfect wedding flowers for your big day.
 Get in touch for a chat today.